LucasBest/ObjectDecoder/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

-ObjectDecoder is built with Swift 4.2 and targets iOS 8 and later.

 ## Installation

 ObjectDecoder is available through [CocoaPods](http://cocoapods.org).
 To install